hb9kns/webforms/README.md

 number/name per line, with one or more descriptive fields.
 This index is used as reference in additional files, which again contain a field for the index, and an arbitrary number of record fields.
-Each of these additional files are rendered as HTML tables by the script.
+Each of these files are rendered as HTML tables by the script.

 All lines start with a flag character, which is one of the set `#+-*` (possibly more in future versions).
-All fields are separated by `TAB` characters which therefore is forbidden as content of any field.
-Lines beginning with `#` (comments) or any unknown character are ignored.
-Empty lines are ignored as well.
-The first line starting with `*` is the table header; any additional line starting with `*` is completely ignored.
+All fields are separated by `TAB` characters which therefore are forbidden as content of any field.

+- Lines beginning with `#` (comments) or any unrecognized character are completely ignored, as well as empty lines.
+- The first line starting with `*` is the table header; any additional line starting with `*` is ignored.
+- Lines beginning with `+` or `-` are database entries, and their fields after `+` or `-` contain the index.
+- The order of lines may be changed by the CGI script, except for comment and header lines at the beginning of files, which will stay there.
+Any later interspersed comment or header lines may be moved to the beginning as well.

-Index fields must be unique, and this is enforced by the script: any duplicate entry may be overwritten and only one retained.
+*Index fields must be unique,* and this is enforced by the script: any duplicate entry may be overwritten and only one retained.

 Normally, entry lines start with the `+` flag character.
-This renders them as available.
+This renders them as available or "shown."

-Index entries with leading `-` are not available for edition or creation of page entries, i.e, any entry with such an index name cannot be modified.
+Index entries with leading `-` are not available for edition or creation of page entries, i.e, any entry with such an index name cannot be modified and is "hidden."
 When an index entry is to be saved, the show/hide operation can also be applied to all pages, i.e the corresponding page records are simultaneously shown/hidden.

-Header fields with the structure `list=listname` will result in the corresponding field being a selection field, with options coming from lines in the file `listname` beginning with '+' (only the part after TAB is used).
+Header fields with the structure `list=listname` will result in the corresponding field being a selection field, with options coming from all lines of the file `listname` beginning with '+' (only the part after TAB is used).
 This allows to predefine a limited number of possible entries for certain fields.

-Page entries with leading `-` normally are not displayed when the page is rendered, but they can be un-hidden, and also be edited.
+Page entries with leading `-` normally are not displayed when the page is rendered, but they can be "un-hidden," and also be edited.

-Please note that any entry (index or page data) may be overwritten without warning, if the user has appropriate permissions.
+Please note that any existing entry (index or page data) may be overwritten without warning, if the user has appropriate permissions.

 #### example base/index file

+_Please note the TAB characters always separating fields!_

 	# names and email addresses
-	# Jamie is no longer active ("deleted")
-	*	index	name	given	mail
+	*	PersNr	Family name	Name	E-Mail	list=color
-	+	1001	Deere	John	jode@example.com
+	+	1001	Family01	One	one@example.com	red
-	-	1002	Crown	Jamie	jacr@example.com
-	+	1003	Baker	Jack	jaba@example.com
+	+	1003	Family03	Three	three@example.com	green
+	+	1005	Family05	Four	four@example.org	blue
+	+	1008	Family08	Eight	eight@example.com	black
+	+	1006	Family06	Six	six@example.org	yellow
-	+	1004	Able	Joan	joab@example.com
+	+	1004	Family04	Four	four@example.com	lilac
+	+	1007	Family07	Seven	seven@example.org	amber
+	-	2001	Family9000	HAL	hal9000@example.com	gold
+	+	1002	Family02	TwoTwo	totwo@example.net	cyan

 #### example record file

 	# entrance and leave database
-	*	index	arrival date	departure date	list=listone
+	*	PersNr	Arrival date	Departure date	list=divis
+	+	1008	sooner	later	HR
+	+	1006	2015-01-22	2015-12-1	IT
-	+	1001	January 2013	present	green
+	+	1007	May 1984	present	IT
-	-	1002	March 1987	June 2001	blue
+	-	1002	2015-01-22	2015-12-19	mgmt
-	+	1003	April 1984	present	red
+	+	1003	June 2014	November 2015	finances
-	+	1004	June 2014	November 2015	yellow
+	+	1004	June 2008	August 2015	production
+	+	1005	beginning	end	production
+	+	1001	April 1948	2001	HR

-In this case, the index entry 1002 would no longer be available in the record tables, and the entry for index 1002 would not be displayed, when the record file is rendered.
+In this case, the index entry 2001 would not be available in the record tables, and the entry for index 1002 would not be displayed, when the record file is rendered.
-The latter can be changed in the page view, however.

 ### Configuration file